 Adequate soil nutrients promote plant vigour, assisting in resistance to pest and disease pressures.
 Nitrogen stress can significantly increase aflatoxin contamination in maize, especially where there is drought stress and high temperatures during pollination and seed maturation (Jones 1987; Payne et al., 1989).
 Nitrogen stress may also result from drought stress due to insufficient uptake of nutrients (Jones, 1987).
 However studies conducted in Benin have found higher aflatoxin concentrations when the N-fertiliser source was urea with NH4+ than when NPK-fertilisers were used (Cotty and Cardwell, 1999; Hell et al., 2003).
-Contrary effects of urea on aflatoxin contamination were observed in experiments in Italy and in USA where a negative correlation was found between the N rate and aflatoxin B1 contamination (Tubajika et al., 1999; Blandino et al., 2008).
+Contrary effects of urea on aflatoxin contamination were observed in experiments in Italy and in the United States where a negative correlation was found between the N rate and aflatoxin B1 contamination (Tubajika et al., 1999; Blandino et al., 2008).
 It is logical that application of NPK-fertiliser would lower aflatoxins as phosphorus is necessary for the development of root systems and thus for nutrient and water uptake.
 Similarly, calcium has an important role in root growth and development in addition to neutralisating low pH which has a deleterious effect on the growing crop.
 Potassium regulates cellular hydration and stomatal activity.
 High zinc concentration in soils is associated with germ aflatoxin contamination; however the presence of high levels of phosphate makes zinc unavailable to the A. flavus (Lacey and Magan, 1991).
 Therefore, adequate application of these fertilisers is likely to counter drought stress and subsequently to deter fungal attack and aflatoxin contamination.
-Unfortunately, fertilisers are beyond the reach of African smallholder farmers (Vanlauwe et al., 2014), in spite of a substantial increase in fertiliser usage in Sub-Saharan Africa due to subsidy programmes in recent years (Jayne et al., 2013).
-Some cultural practices thought to substitute for fertilisers e.g. alley cropping systems, integration of herbaceous legumes, improved legume tree fallows and biomass transfer systems (Sanchez et al., 1997; Carsky et al., 2001) have also been found impractical due to ineffectiveness (poor crop response), high labour intensity and the lack of immediate benefits to farmers (Sidibé, 2005; Hauser et al., 2006).
+Unfortunately, fertilisers are beyond the reach of African smallholder farmers (Vanlauwe et al., 2014), in spite of a substantial increase in fertiliser usage in sub-Saharan Africa due to subsidy programmes in recent years (Jayne et al., 2013).
+Some cultural practices thought to substitute for fertilisers, for example, alley cropping systems, integration of herbaceous legumes, improved legume tree fallows and biomass transfer systems (Sanchez et al., 1997; Carsky et al., 2001) have also been found impractical due to ineffectiveness (poor crop response), high labour intensity and the lack of immediate benefits to farmers (Sidibé, 2005; Hauser et al., 2006).

-23.3.7 Seed vigour, pests and diseases
+3.7 Seed vigour, pest and deseases

-Seed vigour is related to aflatoxin resistance Most Aspergillus species are opportunistic pathogens and therefore their ability to invade a host chiefly depends on the plant’s loss of natural protection, for example, the prevalence of damage, deformity and disease (Leger et al., 2000).
+Seed vigour is related to aflatoxin resistance.
+Most Aspergillus species are opportunistic pathogens and therefore their ability to invade a host chiefly depends on the plant’s loss of natural protection, for example, the prevalence of damage, deformity and disease (Leger et al., 2000).
 High drying and storage temperatures compromise seed vigour (Dickie et al., 1990; Ellis et al., 1991; Ortiz et al., 2016).
 Poor seeds will probably grow into weaker plants which are more vulnerable to mould, other pest attacks and aflatoxin contamination.
-Pest attack and diseases may produce plant stress and facilitate the infection of the grain by mycotoxin producing fungi (Hell et al., 2000; Mukanga et al., 2010; Ni et al., 2014).
-Of particular importance is the stem-borer beetle which is one of the the most injurious pre-harvest pests of maize in Africa (Khan et al., 2000).
+Pest attack and diseases may produce plant stress and facilitate the infection of the grain by mycotoxin-producing fungi (Hell et al., 2000; Mukanga et al., 2010; Ni et al., 2014).
+Of particular importance is the stem-borer beetle, which is one of the most injurious pre-harvest pests of maize in Africa (Khan et al., 2000).
 Fortunately, management strategies for this pest now exist.
 These include: utilisation of synthetic sex pheromones, cultural control, inter-cropping and habitat management, management of crop residues, manipulation of sowing dates and densities, fertiliser, host plant resistance and biological control.
 Kfir et al. (2002) provide a review of these management options.

-23.3.8 Biological control
+3.8 Biological control